THE MEANING OF HUMAN-COMPUTER INTERACTION

 controversial to "use" another person as a tool, even for those who

-do not care of Kantian ethics of practical reason and the categorical imperative “Act so that the maxim of thy will can always at the same time hold good
+do not care of Kantian ethics of practical reason and the categorical imperative “Act so that the maxim

-implying the prohibition of treating humans merely as a means.
+legislation”, implying the prohibition of treating humans merely as a means.
 It is, therefore, felicitous if computers neither

 can nor should be conceptualized as human minds, whatever the often